Titan Machinery (NASDAQ:TITN) Issues FY 2023 Earnings Guidance

-Titan Machinery (NASDAQ:TITN – Get Rating) last issued its earnings results on Thursday, March 24th.
-The company reported $0.99 earnings per share for the quarter, beating analysts’ consensus estimates of $0.54 by $0.45.
-The company had revenue of $507.60 million for the quarter, compared to the consensus estimate of $524.60 million.
-Titan Machinery had a return on equity of 12.95% and a net margin of 2.71%.
-The firm’s quarterly revenue was up 16.2% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.23 EPS.
-As a group, analysts forecast that Titan Machinery will post 2.56 EPS for the current fiscal year.
+Titan Machinery (NASDAQ:TITN – Get Rating) last announced its quarterly earnings results on Thursday, March 24th.
+The company reported $0.99 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.54 by $0.45.
+The firm had revenue of $507.60 million during the quarter, compared to the consensus estimate of $524.60 million.
+Titan Machinery had a return on equity of 17.11% and a net margin of 3.86%.
+The firm’s quarterly revenue was up 16.2% compared to the same quarter last year.
+During the same period in the prior year, the company posted $0.23 earnings per share.
+As a group, analysts anticipate that Titan Machinery will post 2.8 earnings per share for the current fiscal year.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Barclays PLC grew its stake in shares of Titan Machinery by 68.3% in the 4th quarter.
-Barclays PLC now owns 29,902 shares of the company’s stock valued at $1,007,000 after buying an additional 12,138 shares in the last quarter.
-BlackRock Inc. boosted its position in Titan Machinery by 1.1% during the fourth quarter.
-BlackRock Inc. now owns 1,422,258 shares of the company’s stock worth $47,915,000 after purchasing an additional 14,828 shares during the period.
-Wells Fargo & Company MN boosted its position in Titan Machinery by 7.5% during the fourth quarter.
-Wells Fargo & Company MN now owns 66,204 shares of the company’s stock worth $2,230,000 after purchasing an additional 4,626 shares during the period.
-NewEdge Advisors LLC bought a new stake in Titan Machinery during the fourth quarter worth approximately $251,000.
-Finally, Goldman Sachs Group Inc. boosted its position in Titan Machinery by 58.1% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 516,769 shares of the company’s stock worth $17,410,000 after purchasing an additional 189,843 shares during the period.
-76.41% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Metropolitan Life Insurance Co NY lifted its holdings in shares of Titan Machinery by 14.9% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 5,174 shares of the company’s stock worth $174,000 after purchasing an additional 671 shares during the period.
+BNP Paribas Arbitrage SA raised its position in Titan Machinery by 74.5% in the third quarter.
+BNP Paribas Arbitrage SA now owns 5,197 shares of the company’s stock worth $135,000 after acquiring an additional 2,219 shares in the last quarter.
+UBS Group AG raised its position in Titan Machinery by 755.3% in the third quarter.
+UBS Group AG now owns 5,397 shares of the company’s stock worth $139,000 after acquiring an additional 4,766 shares in the last quarter.
+Citigroup Inc. raised its position in Titan Machinery by 88.6% in the fourth quarter.
+Citigroup Inc. now owns 6,505 shares of the company’s stock worth $219,000 after acquiring an additional 3,056 shares in the last quarter.
+Finally, NewEdge Advisors LLC purchased a new position in Titan Machinery in the fourth quarter worth $251,000.
+76.41% of the stock is owned by hedge funds and other institutional investors.

 Titan Machinery Company Profile (Get Rating)